andrewyng/translation-agent/app/webui/README.md

 3. If using Hugging Face API, enter your `HF_TOKEN` in the `api_key` textbox.
 4. Input the source text or upload your document file.
 5. Submit and get translation, the UI will display the translated text with tokenization and highlight differences.
+6. Enable Second Endpoint, you can add another endpoint by different LLMs for reflection.

 **Customization:**